hashicorp/pandora/tools/data-api-sdk/v1/README.md

 	log.Printf("Data API is available: %t", resp.Available)

-	// Then retrieve all of the Services and all of their associated Data to work against.. var servicesToLoad []string // this is a list of services to filter to, if unset every service is loaded data, err := client.LoadAllData(ctx, servicesToLoad)
+	// Then retrieve all of the Services and all of their associated Data to work against.. var servicesToLoad []string // this is a list of services to filter to, if empty/nil then every service is loaded servicesToLoad = []string{
+		"Compute",
+    }
+	data, err := client.LoadAllData(ctx, servicesToLoad)
 	if err != nil {
 		log.Fatalf(err.Error())